Due to the ongoing COVID-19 pandemic the symposium will be held entirely online. Please see the updated dates below.

-The 19th annual Symposium on Computer Animation (SCA) will be held online, August 24-26, and the symposium will be hosted at McGill University in Canada.
+The 19th annual Symposium on Computer Animation (SCA) will be held online, August 24-26, and the symposium will be hosted virtually.

 SCA is the premier forum for innovations in the software and technology of computer animation.
 It unites researchers and practitioners working on all aspects of time-based phenomena.
 Our focused, intimate gathering, with single track program and emphasis on community interaction, makes SCA the best venue to exchange research results, get inspired, and set up collaborations.
 We hope to see you in cyberspace!

 We invite submission of original, high-quality papers on computer animation, broadly defined as computation dealing with time-varying phenomena.
 Each submission will be refereed on the basis of technical quality, novelty, significance, and clarity.

 All accepted papers will be published in the journal Computer Graphics Forum.
 Find the LaTeX template here.

 We invite work on a broad range of topics, including:

 - Clothing animation and simulation